 - MATTHEW 12:40 For as Jonas was three days and three nights in the whale's belly; so shall the Son of man be three days and three nights in the heart of the earth.

 Let's tackle the second question first.
 How do you get three days and three nights from Friday afternoon to Sunday morning?
 You can't, no matter how you twist it and turn it.
 As we shall see, Yeshua (Jesus) wasn't crucified on Friday, nor did GOD raise Him from the dead on Sunday.
 He was probably crucified around 9 am Wednesday morning, died that afternoon around three, and rose three days later, sometime after three p.m. on Saturday, the weekly Sabbath.
 Then, "The first day of the week [Sunday] cometh Mary Magdalene early, when it was yet dark, unto the sepulcher, and seeth the stone taken away from the sepulcher" (JOHN 20:1).
-Notice that by the time Mary had arrived at the tomb, which was just as their Sunday was beginning, He had already been risen.
+Notice that by the time Mary had arrived at the tomb, which was early Sunday morning, that He had already been risen.

 One reason this is so rarely understood is because Church Tradition has refused to admit that it has painted itself into a corner.
 We know from Scripture that Yeshua was crucified just before the Sabbath, but they err in thinking that it was Saturday, the weekly Sabbath.
 Tradition therefore wrongly concludes that He must then have been crucified on the day before, which would have been Friday.
 Of course the problem with that is you can't get three days and three nights between Friday afternoon and Sunday morning.
 They therefore conclude that Yeshua didn't really mean three whole days, but just parts of three days.
 Still, where are the three nights?